MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. From the left navigation panel, select **Labels**.
    1. On the Labels page, you may see a yellow information box indicating that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 Select **Turn on now**.
 Once you do this, there can be a delay for the setting to propagate through the system and there are additional steps that must be completed to protect Teams, SharePoint sites, and Microsoft 365 Groups.

 1. Some labels have been preconfigured in your Microsoft 365 lab tenant, for your convenience.
 Select the label named **Confidential-Finance**.
 A window opens that provides information about this label.
 Note the settings for this label.
-Select the **pencil icon** at the top of the page to view some of the basic configuration settings.
-If you don't see the pencil icon, select the ellipsis.
+Select **Edit label** (it may also show as a pencil icon) at the top of the page to view some of the basic configuration settings.
+If you don't see this option, select the ellipsis.
     1. Configuration starts with providing a name and description for your label.
 Don’t change anything.
 Select **Next** at the bottom of the page.
     1. Review the scope for this label.
 Don’t change anything.
 Select **Next** at the bottom of the page.
     1. This next screen is where you can choose protection settings for the labeled items.
 This label is configured to support content marking.
 Don’t change anything.
 Select **Next** at the bottom of the page.